-10.7.
-An attorney who claims an exemption under Section 10.2 (a), (b), (d), or (e) shall file with the Board an application to assume inactive status and discontinue the practice of law in this state.
-In support of the application, the attorney shall file an affidavit stating that the attorney is not delinquent in paying the privilege tax imposed on attorneys by Tenn.
+- 10.7. (a) An attorney who claims an exemption under Section 10.3 (a), (b), (d), or (e) shall file with the Board an application to assume inactive status and discontinue the practice of law in this state.
+In support of the application, the attorney shall file an affidavit or declaration under penalty of perjury stating that the attorney is not delinquent in paying the privilege tax imposed on attorneys by Tenn.
 Code Ann. § 67-4-1702, is not delinquent in meeting any of the reporting requirements imposed by Rules 9, 21, and 43, is not delinquent in the payment of any fees imposed by those rules, and is not delinquent in meeting the continuing legal education requirements imposed by Rule 21.
-The Board shall approve the application if the attorney qualifies to assume inactive status under Section 10.2 and is not delinquent in meeting any of the obligations set out in the preceding sentence.
+The Board shall approve the application if the attorney qualifies to assume inactive status under Section 10.3 and is not delinquent in meeting any of the obligations set out in the preceding sentence.
 If it appears to the Board that the applicant is delinquent in meeting any of those obligations, the Board shall notify the applicant of the delinquency and shall deny the application unless, within ninety days after the date of the Board's notice, the applicant demonstrates to the Board's satisfaction that the delinquency has been resolved.
 Upon the date of the Board's written approval of the application, the attorney shall no longer be eligible to practice law in Tennessee.
 The Board shall act promptly on applications to assume inactive status and shall notify the applicant in writing of the Board's action.
-If the Board denies an application to assume inactive status, the applicant may request the Court's administrative review by submitting a petition to the Chief Justice within thirty days of the Board's denial.
-The Court's review, if any, shall be conducted on the application, the supporting affidavit, and any other materials relied upon by the Board in reaching its decision.

-An attorney who assumes inactive status under an exemption granted by Section 10.2(a), (d), or (e) shall pay to the Board, on or before the last day of the attorney's birth month, an annual inactive-status fee set at one-half of the annual registration fee assessed under Section 10.1 for each year the attorney remains inactive.
-Such attorney shall file annually with the Board at its central office a registration statement, on a form prescribed by the Board, setting forth the attorney's current residence, office, and email addresses, and such other information as the Board may direct.
-In addition to such statement, such attorney shall file with the Board a supplemental statement of any change in the information previously submitted within 30 days of such change.

-An attorney who assumes inactive status under the exemption granted by Section 10.2 (e) and who is licensed to practice law in another jurisdiction shall not be eligible to provide any legal services in Tennessee pursuant to Tenn.
+If the Board denies an application to assume inactive status, the applicant may request the Court's administrative review by filing in the Nashville office of the Clerk of the Supreme Court a Petition for Review within thirty days of the Board's denial.
+The Court's review, if any, shall be conducted on the application, the supporting affidavit or declaration under penalty of perjury, and any other materials relied upon by the Board in reaching its decision. - (b) An attorney who assumes inactive status under an exemption granted by Section 10.3(a), (d), or (e) shall pay to the Board, on or before the first day of the attorney's birth month, an annual inactive-status fee in an amount equal to one half of the total annual fee set forth in Section 10.2(c) for each year the attorney remains inactive.
+Inactive attorneys who fail to timely pay the annual inactive fee and submit the registration form prescribed by the Board will be mailed a Delinquency Notice and will be subject to delinquent compliance fees and suspension as provided in Sections 10.5 and 10.6. - (c) An attorney who assumes inactive status under the exemption granted by Section 10.3 (e) and who is licensed to practice law in another jurisdiction shall not be eligible to provide any legal services in Tennessee pursuant to Tenn.
 Sup.
 Ct.
 R. 8, RPC 5.5(c) or (d).